rogerdao/lettuce-wrapped-subtitle-generator/README.md

 ## Quick Start

-1. Clone the repository and install dependencies.
+1. install dependencies.
-2. Run the CLI to download a video and generate subtitles: example commands provided below.
+2. Run the CLI to download a video and generate subtitles:
+   (example commands provided below.)

 - Whisper model selection impacts accuracy and runtime; larger models are slower but generally more accurate.
 - For non-English subtitling: accuracy is unacceptable when not using the `large` model